reexjungle/xcal/README.md

 ```

-### Setting up the xCal Project
+### Development Tools for xCal

 xCal is written entirely in C# and therefore it is recommended to use a specialized IDE such as [Microsoft Visual Studio][5] whose editor, debugger and compiler features facilitate the maintenance, compiling and testing of the source files.
 As a matter of fact, Microsoft now  offers [Visual Studio Community 2013][6] at no cost to an unlimited number of users developing open source projects.
 However if Visual Studio does not suit your tastes, please feel free to use other third-party text editors and development tools.

+*For the remainder of this Get Started section, it would be assumed for the sake of simplicity, that you are using visual studio as the main development tool.*

-### Configuring xCal
+### Setting up xCal
+Many would agree that the setup process of a software project should be as less painful as possible.
+This implies minimal configurations or setup with a click.
+Following, the setup of xCal is fairly straight-forward as described below depending on which download opton you chose above.

+#### Source Code downloaded as ZIP file

+#### Source Code opened directly in GitHub desktop application

 ### Building xCal